hanatos/vkdt/src/pipe/modules/readme.md

 * `filmcurv`: film style tone curve
 * `llap`: local contrast, shadows, and highlights

-you can change the default pipeline by hacking `bin/default-darkroom.i-raw` for darkroom mode and `bin/default.i-raw` for thumbnails. the `i-raw` suffix indicates that the file will be used for raw input, there is also the equivalent `i-mlv` version for raw video.
+you can change the default pipeline by hacking `default-darkroom.i-raw` (either in the vkdt basedir or the homedir) for darkroom mode and `default.i-raw` for thumbnails. the `i-raw` suffix indicates that the file will be used for raw input, there is also the equivalent `i-mlv` version for raw video.

 ## files to describe a module